benfgit/falcon-core-linux/docs/manual/installation.rst

    ../internals/build_system

-Once your cmakefile is all configurated, you can build the system.
+Once your cmakefile is all configured, you can build the system.

 So, to compile issue the following commands while in the falcon root directory: